manouslinard/django-marketplace/README.md

 ```
 python manage.py runserver
 ```
-This should run the app without the need for docker compose.
+This should run the app without the need for docker compose (works only with env var DEBUG=1, because propably nginx and gunicorn is not configured to your local machine - here is a [tutorial](https://pylessons.com/django-deployment) to configure it).

 ---
 ## Psql Local Config: